costa86/portfolio/README.md

 ## Introduction

-This is my personal portfolio, built in a minimalist approach.
-I used, SASS, JavaScript and WebPack.
+This is my personal portfolio.